 If your wages are already being garnished, then you have few options because once your employer has received the notice of the garnishment, they must comply.

 To secure a wage garnishment, the creditor has to seek a judgment in court.
 The creditor need only make one attempt at notifying you that they are seeking a judgment on your debt.
 If you fail to answer the complaint in writing, they will receive a default judgment and use that as the basis for a garnishment.

 If you are already having trouble making payments on your bills, then you might consider fighting the wage garnishment.
 With the help of a skilled lawyer, you may be able to fight wage garnishment with a bankruptcy petition.

 How Can Bankruptcy Help Fight A Wage Garnishment?

 Both Chapter 7 and Chapter 13 bankruptcy contain a provision called an automatic stay that causes all collection activities to immediately cease, including most garnishments, upon filing a bankruptcy case.
 Garnishments for unpaid child support are one of the few exceptions.
 They are not affected by a bankruptcy petition.

 Personal bankruptcy and its automatic stay is one of the few tools that can fight a garnishment.
 Even though a creditor may not want to let the garnishment go, they have to once they receive notice of a filing for Chapter 7 and Chapter 13 bankruptcy.
 The stay grants you the time you need to sort out your finances and work through your debt.

-At Kruger & Schwartz, our qualified attorneys walk you through your options and the steps you need to stop wage garnishments and bank attachments.
-We explain your rights to you and will make sure you're making debt-relief decisions that make the most sense for your situation.
+At Schwartz Bankruptcy Law Center, our qualified attorneys walk you through your options and the steps you need to stop wage garnishments and bank attachments.
+We explain your rights to you and will make sure you’re making debt relief decisions that make the most sense for your situation.